soklet/soklet/README.md

 ### Authentication and Authorization

-Request headers and cookies are common ways to pass authentication information - for example, as a [JWT](https://jwt.io).
+Request headers and responseCookies are common ways to pass authentication information - for example, as a [JWT](https://jwt.io).

 An appropriate place to handle this is within a custom [Lifecycle Interceptor](#lifecycle-interceptor).